In the recent past, customer expectation has risen way above the bare-bones experience.

 #13.
 Maintain Regular Communication

-Another important customer engagement strategy is to have regular communication with your customers.
+Another effective customer engagement strategy is to have regular communication with your customers.

 Even after making a purchase, you need to keep delighting your customers to promote repeat buying.
 In a nutshell, you do not ditch your customers after they make a purchase — instead, you stick with them throughout the customer journey, offering recommendations, post-purchase support, and loyalty programs.

 Various ways of delighting your customers include sending personalized recommendations based on their previous purchases.
 One great customer engagement example is that of the big e-commerce giant Amazon sending out recommendations to all its customers.

-Besides, you can also send out newsletters at regular intervals, offer rewards, and much more to promote customer engagement.
+Besides, you can also send out newsletters at regular intervals, offer rewards, and do much more to promote customer engagement.

 The best way to make your brand stand out is to stay connected with your customers and prospects.

 #14.
 Measure Your User Engagement